JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## [3.3 The evolution rule - advanced (manual scheduling)](@id manual_scheduling)

 Some advanced models may require special handling for scheduling, or may need to schedule agents several times and act on different subsets of agents with different functions during a single simulation step.
-In such a scenario, it is more sensible to provide only a model stepping function,  where all configuration is contained within.
+In such a scenario, it is more sensible to provide only a model stepping function,  where all the dynamics is contained within.

 Here is an example: